PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide.md

     1. Navigate to the `bukkit.yml` file which is also contained within your server directory, and open it with any text editor.

-    1. Assign your new generator to the default world (simply known by default as *world*) by **adding the following lines to the end of the file**:
+    1. Assign your new generator to the default world by **adding the following lines to the end of the file**:

     ```yaml
     worlds:
-      world: # The default Bukkit world name
+      <LEVEL NAME>: # The name of this can be found in the 'server.properties' file under
+                    # the 'level-name' key.
+By default, level-name is set to 'world'.
-        generator: Terra:DEFAULT # Specifying the generator Bukkit should use for 'world'
+        generator: Terra:DEFAULT
     ```

-4. Either delete the existing `world` folder in your server directory, or rename it to something else (for example `world_backup`).
+4. Either delete the existing world folder (the name of this folder is covered above) in your server directory, or rename it to something else (for example `world_backup`).

 5. Boot your server back up.